 Branding Strategies in Action

-Now, we’ll explore five branding strategies you can use to position your business.
+Now, we’ll explore five branding strategies you can use to help your business become more competitive.
 Start with one that resonates with you and master it first.
-You can add others later.
+Then, you can add others later.

 Some marketing professionals think brand awareness is a waste of money.
 They believe this strategy only works for big brands with millions to spend.